Table of Contents

 The Real Maestranza bullring is one of the oldest and most picturesque in Spain.
 It was built in 1785 by the architect (Jose Martin Aldehuela – the same architect who built the Puente Nuevo).
 The ring can hold up to 5000 spectators.

-The price of entry is 7.00€ per person and 8.50€ with an audio-guide.
+The price of entry is 8.00€ per person and 8.50€ with an audio-guide.

 Coño Balcony (el balcón del coño) and Alameda del Tajo

 The Balcón del Coño viewpoint is another that should not be missed.